 As a child of the Great Depression, Kit’s stories show a girl’s-eye view of a significant time of struggle in American history.
 Kit’s books take place in the early 1930s, at a time when unemployment was at its peak.
 Like so many Americans at that time, Kit’s dad loses his job, and the family worries about being evicted.

 Throughout her story, Kit wrestles with a sense of shame about her family’s newfound poverty.
 Although some of her friends call people in line at the soup kitchen “bums” looking for a free handout, Kit sees that she isn’t so different from them.
 She thinks they deserve to be treated with respect and compassion.
-This situation is so relevant to what’s going on in our world today, and offers a way for parents to talk to their children about putting themselves in someone else’s shoes.
+This key moment in Kit's story offers a way for parents to talk to their children about putting themselves in someone else’s shoes.

 Times are tough for Kit, but she discovers that others have it even harder.
 She is determined to do what she can to help those who need it most.
 Whether it’s helping her mom wash bedsheets, adopting an abandoned dog, or giving her brand-new coat to a little girl who’s freezing without a home, Kit teaches girls how to be compassionate.